-Calibration settings
+Calibration settings for output profiles

 If your Fiery server supports color printing, you can access one or more calibration settings.
 Typically, calibration settings and output profiles are appropriate for specific paper and printing conditions.
 A calibration setting can be associated with more than one output profile.